otrv4/otrv4/otrv4.md

 The user profile signature for version 4 is generated as defined in RFC 8032 [\[9\]](#references), section 5.2.6.
 The flag `f` is set to `0` and the context `c` is an empty constant string.

+Note that although the RFC states that parameters are defined as octets, they are defined as bytes in OTRv4.

 It is generated as follows:

 ```
 The inputs are the symmetric key (57 bytes, defined on 'Public keys and